DurgaPrasad-R/FML/README.md

 # FML
-All the labs related to fundamentals of ML
+All the experiments related to Machine Learning are here.